Top Budget Busters to Watch Out For

 This one is the one that hurts the most when it comes down to the wire.
 It’s never something fun and, often, it’s not something cheap.
 This includes dental problems, doctors bills, car accidents, home flooding or fires, and so on.

 The only way to prevent this is… well, you can’t.
 The best thing you can do is set up an account to prepare for the unexpected.
-SoFi Money is a great place to hold on to these savings for the metaphoric rainy day.
+SoFi Checking and Savings is a great place to hold on to these savings for the metaphoric rainy day.

 Budget Busted No More

-SoFi Money is a cash management account that offers a great way to stay on top of your spending with options to save for emergencies, avoid excessive fees, and it also offers a great home base for your budget planning without feeling too much like homework.
+SoFi Checking and Savings is a checking and savings account that offers a great way to stay on top of your spending with options to save for emergencies, avoid excessive fees, and it also offers a great home base for your budget planning without feeling too much like homework.

 SoFi Money is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member FINRA / SIPC .